-Opened in 1885 and named for Princess Louise, daughter of England’s Queen Victoria, The Fairmont Hamilton Princess is Bermuda’s most storied landmark hotel, proudly celebrating its 125th anniversary in 2010.
+Opened in 1885 and named for Princess Louise, daughter of England’s Queen Victoria, Hamilton Princess & Beach Club is Bermuda’s most storied landmark hotel, proudly celebrating its 125th anniversary in 2010.
 Take a self-guided tour around the Bermuda hotel including the heritage wall, which provides a pictorial history of the property located on the mezzanine level (ask the Concierge for a copy of our history brochure to help guide your way).
 When you're done, relax over at our new Marina where you will enjoy the cool breeze and calm sea view of the Hamilton Harbour.

 Tour the City of Hamilton and catch a glimpse of Bermuda’s past, including unique pastel-colored buildings that have watched over Hamilton Harbour for generations.
 Enjoy restaurants offering everything from local cuisine to the finest sushi and visit Front Street’s many shops and boutiques for a wide selection of jewelry, clothing, designer handbags and more.
 On any Monday to Friday, you may see Bermuda’s businessmen in their traditional work attire of Bermuda shorts and blazers—introduced by the military, this look was adopted by Bermudians as a perfect solution to remaining cool while conducting business in warmer climes.
 For a glimpse of local art, head to The Bermuda National Gallery located in City Hall and don’t miss the Museum of the Bermuda Historical Society, which features 17th century artifacts and furniture.